brojkov/arduino-pwm-input/README.md

 ## How this works
 To compute the PWM signal requires two pieces of information: the period of the signal, and the duration for which it is high.
+The only way to get sufficiently accurate timing on an arduino input is to use the input capture interrupt with a hardware timer.
+You must use Timer1, as you will need 16 bits.
+This uses pin PB0, or pin 8 on the Uno.
+It also means that functionality which relies on Timer1 will not be avaliable.

 ### Basic Operation
 We will detect and time two subsequent rising edges, r1 and r2, and then a falling edge, f: